• Skip to primary navigation

 Italian beans with panetta

-As I mentioned above, this is a really great quick weeknight meal.
+As I mentioned above, this white bean ragout is a really great quick weeknight meal.
 It is ready in under 30 minutes from start to finish.
 You are really going to want to add this to your dinner rotation.

 cannellini beans with pancetta simmering

-• Add your rinsed and drained cannellini beans and spices
+• Add canned beans and stock: Now add your rinsed and drained cannellini beans and spice, and your chicken stock.

 It really is so easy!

 The garlic crostini is very important in this dish because it adds that crunch factor that you need with these creamy beans.
-We like dip our crostini into our bowls and scoop up a little of the beans and pancetta on to our crostini.
+We like to dip our crostini into our bowls and scoop up a little of the beans and pancetta onto our crostini.

 More recipes with beans that you may like: